top of page

 When they realised we were (calmly) refusing to get written permission and (politely) demanding our passports back, they eventually relented.
 We waited for an hour for this to be organised.

 During this time one of Joe’s servers, a very kind Spanish man, came out and told us not to worry, we had done really well, and it’s not for everyone.
 He was the only person who showed any kindness to us after we had decided to leave and we felt relieved by that.
-He had no issue with us leaving, so I am not sure why there was such a huge disparity in how we were dealt with from server to server.
+That one Spanish server had no issue with us leaving, so I am not sure why there was such a huge disparity in how we were dealt with from server to server.

 The whole ordeal feels quite surreal, and Joe has filled in a lot of the gaps since we left.
 Apparently, on Day 4 he had asked for reassurance that I was Okay and they had lied to him and told him I had met with Guruji and I was doing well (this was completely fabricated).